Connected Lines Helping Creative People

 • Pennsylvania Dutch

-Paw and Claw Foot
+Paw or Claw

 Carved animal paw or claw.